mmstart007/Alfred_UK/alfreduk-alfred.ios/Pods/Stripe/README.md

 We also offer [seamless integration](https://stripe.com/apple-pay) with [Apple Pay](https://www.apple.com/apple-pay/) that will allow you to securely collect payments from your customers in a way that prevents them from having to re-enter their credit card information.

 ## Requirements
-Our SDK is compatible with iOS apps supporting iOS 8.0 and above.
-It requires Xcode 8.0+ to build the source.
+Our SDK is compatible with iOS apps supporting iOS 7.0 and above.
+It requires Xcode 7.0+ to build the source.

-If you need iOS 7 or Xcode 7 compatibility, the last supported SDK release is version 8.0.7.

 ## Integration